-Abstract-Image segmentation is a fundamental problem in early computer vision.
-In segmentation of flat shaded, nontextured objects in real-world images, objects are usually assumed to be piecewise homogeneous.
+Abstract- Image segmentation is a fundamental problem in early computer vision.
+In segmentation of flat shaded, nontextured objects in real-world images, objects are usually assumed to be piece-wise homogeneous.
 This assumption, however, is not always valid with images such as medical images.
-As a result, any techniques based on this assumption may produce less-than-satisfactory image segmentation.
-In this work, we relax the piecewise homogeneous assumption.
-By assuming that the intensity nonuniformity is smooth in the imaged objects, a novel algorithm that exploits the coherence in the intensity profile to segment objects is proposed.
+As a result, any techniques based on this assumption may produce less than satisfactory image segmentation.

+In this work, we relax the piece-wise homogeneous assumption.
+By assuming that the intensity non-uniformity is smooth in the imaged objects, a novel algorithm that exploits the coherence in the intensity profile to segment the objects is proposed.
 The algorithm uses a novel smoothness prior to improve the quality of image segmentation.
 The formulation of the prior is based on the coherence of the local structural orientation in the image.
 The segmentation process is performed in a Bayesian framework.
-Local structural orientation estimation is obtained with an orientation tensor.
+Local orientation estimation is obtained with an orientation tensor.
 Comparisons between the conventional Hessian matrix and the orientation tensor have been conducted.

-The experimental results on the synthetic images and the real-world images have indicated that our novel segmentation algorithm produces better segmentations than both the global thresholding with the maximum likelihood estimation and the algorithm with the multilevel logistic MRF model.
+The experimental results on the synthetic images and the real-world images have indicated that our novel segmentation algorithm produces better segmentations than both the global thresholding with the maximum likelihood estimation and the algorithm with the multi-level logistic MRF model.

-Index Terms-Biomedical image processing, Hessian matrices, image segmentation, Markov processes, maximum a posteriori (MAP) estimation, maximum likelihood estimation, spatial data structures, stochastic fields.
+Index Terms-image segmentation, Markov random fields, maximum likelihood estimation, MAP estimation.